 The park is a pretty strange place.
 There are a number of monasteries scattered across the mountain, and they’re all connected via a very well-maintained series of stone paths.
 From top to bottom, we didn’t set foot on a single patch of soil; it was all stone steps.
 Reported distances vary wildly, several sources claim that from the summit to the bottom it’s as far as 60km, others say 40km, others still say things in between or stick to vague figures like “14 hours.”
 We were able to do the downward hike from the summit to Wuxian Gang via Xianfeng in two days, each leg about 10km.
-Most monasteries on the mountain offer accommodation, and (weirdly) there are restaurants at very short intervals along the paths, so there’s no need to pack food or water for the trip.
+Most monasteries on the mountain offer accommodation, and (weirdly) there are restaurants/shops (very basic ones; often little more than a tarp stretched to cover an ad hoc cooking and sleeping area for the proprietor) at very short intervals along the paths, so there’s no need to pack food or water for the trip.
 We stayed the night at Xianfeng, which had an accommodation price list posted showing prices between 60¥ and 300¥, presumably for styles of rooms or beds that we couldn’t discern as it was all in Chinese.
 The employees pointed to the 140¥ (~$21) line, which we figured was at least slightly short of highway robbery.
 It turns out they wanted this price per person (!), but after we pointed to the cheaper lines they simply shook their heads, with no further explanation.
 Quoted prices vary from source to source as well, with some claiming that you can get a bed at a monastery for as little as 40¥, but maybe that’s just for locals.
 We were able to talk them down a bit by threatening to leave, but this was little consolation.
 In any case, we were given a dingy room with no windows and damp, bedbug-ridden bedding, which we would have been happy to receive for a smaller price.
 At least the 05:30 wakeup from gongs and chanting monks was better than the toothbrush salesman on the train.